 1970-11-10 USSR Luna 17 (Lunokhod 1)

-Lunokhod 1 was the first of two robotic lunar rovers landed on the Moon by the Soviet Union as part of its Lunokhod program.
-The Luna 17 spacecraft carried Lunokhod 1 to the Moon in 1970.
-Lunokhod 1 was the first remote-controlled robot "rover" to freely move across the surface of an astronomical object beyond the Earth.
-It was also the first wheeled craft on another celestial body.
-Although only designed for a lifetime of three lunar days (approximately three Earth months), Lunokhod 1 operated on the lunar surface for eleven lunar days (321 Earth days) and traversed a total distance of 10.54 km.
+Lunokhod 1 was the first of two robotic lunar rovers deployed on the Moon by the Soviet Union as part of its Lunokhod program.
+The Luna 17 spacecraft delivered Lunokhod 1 to the Moon in 1970.
+It became the first remote-controlled robot "rover" to traverse the surface of an astronomical body beyond Earth, and it was also the first wheeled vehicle to operate on another celestial body.
+Although it was designed for a mission lasting three lunar days (approximately three Earth months), Lunokhod 1 functioned on the lunar surface for eleven lunar days (321 Earth days) and covered a total distance of 10.54 km.

 Luna 17 launch cover with Tartu postmark.

-Luna 17 was launched on November 10, 1970 at 14:44:01 UTC.
-After reaching earth parking orbit, the final stage of Luna 17's launching rocket fired to place it into a trajectory towards the Moon (1970-11-10 at 14:54 UTC).
-After two course correction maneuvers (on November 12 and 14), it entered lunar orbit on November 15, 1970 at 22:00 UTC.
-The spacecraft soft-landed on the Moon in the Mare Imbrium (Sea of Rains) on November 17 at 03:47 UTC.
-It landed in western Mare Imbrium, about 60 km south of the Promontorium Heraclides.
-The lander had dual ramps from which the payload, Lunokhod 1, could descend to the lunar surface.
-At 06:28 UTC the rover moved onto the Moon's surface.
-Lunokhod 1 explored the surface of the Moon for about a month.
-Two cycloramic cameras on either side of the rover were oriented for 180° horizontal panoramas (500 × 3000 pixels).
-These panoramas are sometimes geometrically warped to correct for the 15° tilt of the camera.
+Luna 17 was launched on November 10, 1970, at 14:44:01 UTC.
+After reaching Earth’s parking orbit, the final stage of the launch rocket ignited to set it on a trajectory toward the Moon (on November 10, 1970, at 14:54 UTC).
+Following two course correction maneuvers on November 12 and 14, it entered lunar orbit on November 15, 1970, at 22:00 UTC.
+The spacecraft soft-landed in the Mare Imbrium (Sea of Rains) on November 17 at 03:47 UTC, landing in the western part of the Mare Imbrium, approximately 60 km south of Promontorium Heraclides.
+The lander was equipped with dual ramps that allowed its payload, Lunokhod 1, to descend to the lunar surface.
+At 06:28 UTC, the rover began its descent onto the Moon’s surface.
+Lunokhod 1 explored the lunar terrain for about a month, utilizing two cycloramic cameras on either side of the rover to capture 180° horizontal panoramas (500 × 3000 pixels).
+These panoramas are occasionally geometrically corrected to compensate for the 15° tilt of the cameras.

 (Reference from Lunokhod 1)